Tiruturaipundi Junction railway station: Metre gauge

-The century-old metre-gauge line was laid by the British and the first train was operated on 20 October 1902.
+The century-old metre-gauge line was laid by the British and the first train was operated on 02.04.1894.

 The last train on the metre-gauge from Thiruvarur started at 8 pm on 18 October 2012 and completed its journey at Thiruthuraipoondi at 8:45 pm, This was the last metre-gauge section to be upgraded into broad-gauge segment by the Southern Railway.
 All of eleven stations were closed from 19 October 2012.

 Gauge conversion

 The after-conversion work of the Thiruvarur–Karaikudi broad-gauge section was opened to traffic in 2019.
-Gauge conversion between Tiruturaipundi Junction railway station and Agasthiyampalli railway line is in progress.
-It is the last railway junction to be completely converted to broad gauge from meter gauge as all remaining railway junctions(not to be confused with railway station) were converted into broad gauge in Tamil Nadu as well as in southern railway zone before the works at tiruturaipoondi junction gets completed.
+Tiruturaipundi Junction railway station - Agasthiyampalli railway line Opened for traffic on 08.04.2023.
+It is the last railway junction to be completely converted to broad gauge from meter gauge as all remaining railway junctions(not to be confused with railway station) were converted into broad gauge in Tamil Nadu as well as in southern railway zone.